agonzalezro/polo/README.md

 ### Install

+We have 2 ways of doing it, the easiest and the "little bit more complex":

+#### Easy way: Download it

+Just grab your binary from here http://gobuild.io/github.com/agonzalezro/polo and copy it to wherever you want to have it.
+The binary by itself is all what you need, not even a folder with templates unless you want to override the defaults.

+#### Build it yourself

 Let's assume that you have already installed some other Go package, so, you already have Go installed and `$GOPATH` in place: